And more specifically: how to choose your espresso machine?

 Brands: De'Longhi, Sage, Philips, Nuova Simonelli, Victoria Arduino, La Marzocco

-Where to buy it: our store (on order) or specialized sites.
+Where to buy it: our shop (on order) or specialist websites.

-Disadvantages: Expensive unit, takes up more space, requires more cleaning and maintenance.
-You need to master the settings to get a good espresso.
+Disadvantages: expensive setup, takes up more space, requires more cleaning and maintenance.
+Mastering the parameters is essential for making a good espresso.

-Who's it for?
-I'm an espresso purist and want to get the best out of the specialty coffees I buy.
+For whom?
+I am an espresso coffee purist and I want to get the best out of the specialty coffees I buy.

-Note: For espresso, prefer an electric grinder.
-Few manual grinders can produce a grind fine and uniform enough for a good espresso.
-Also, if you are a heavy coffee drinker, you risk tendonitis!
+Note: For espresso, an electric grinder is preferable.
+Few manual grinders can produce a grind fine and consistent enough for a good espresso.
+Furthermore, if you're a heavy coffee drinker, you risk developing tendonitis!
 For advice on choosing a grinder, click HERE .
 A precision scale is also highly recommended for this method.

 The manual lever espresso machine

-- An electric espresso grinder or a very high-quality manual grinder (Comandante type)
+- A very high-quality electric espresso grinder or manual grinder (Comandante type)

-- A kettle accurate to the nearest degree Celsius (are you following?)
+- A kettle accurate to the degree Celsius (are you following?)

-Once you have this equipment together, all you have to do is grind your grain, preheat (twice ideally) the machine and extract it using the lever.
+Once you have gathered this equipment, all you have to do is grind your grain, preheat the machine (ideally twice) and proceed with the extraction using the lever.

 Price: Between €100 and €2,000